webOSArchive/webos-docs/docs/macos-install.md

 Download the community-built <a href="https://github.com/incidentist/novacomd/releases/tag/macos64" target="_blank">64-bit Release</a>, and unzip its contents.

-Replace the files in `/opt/nova/bin` installed by the 32-bit installer, with the new files in the 64-bit Release.
+Replace the files in **/opt/nova/bin** installed by the 32-bit installer, with the new files in the 64-bit Release.

+Restart the driver: `/opt/nova/bin/stop-novacomd && /opt/nova/bin/start-novacomd`

 ## Install Homebrew

+### Intel Processors

 Instructions for installing Brew are out of scope for this document, but can be found on the <a href="https://brew.sh/" target="_blank">official Homebrew website</a>.

+### Apple Silicon

+Brew must be installed with <a href="https://gist.github.com/progrium/b286cd8c82ce0825b2eb3b0b3a0720a0#homebrew" target="_blank">Rosetta enabled</a>, which is not the default install.
+You can force it with:

+`arch -x86_64 zsh /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 ## Install Support Libraries

 Once brew is installed, you can use it to install the needed USB libraries for your CPU:

+### Intel

 `brew install libusb libusb-compat`

+### Apple Silicon

+`arch -x86_64 /usr/local/bin/brew install libusb-compat`

 ## Testing It Out